GeoEnergyLab-EPFL/PyFrac/README.md

 - H. Zia and B. Lecampion.
 PyFrac: a planar 3D hydraulic fracturing simulator. *Comp.
 Phys.
 Comm.*, 255:107368, (2020). https://doi.org/10.1016/j.cpc.2020.107368

+## Current Version

+1.1 (October 2020)

 ## Support

+We do not have the capacities to provide support, but will do our best to address users questions.
-We have created a Slack channel for PyFrac where users can post questions.
+To do so, we have created a Slack channel for PyFrac where you can post questions.
 You can join the channel via the following link: https://join.slack.com/t/pyfrac/shared_invite/zt-hqt8wg1w-_7YC4PBNitp7C~a_0ygm~A

-##Current Version

-1.1 (October 2020)
+Bugs should be reported as issues via GitHub.

 ## Getting started